Skip to content

 So, if you are not tech-savvy, making some of these apps work might be daunting.

-Wix has few choices concerning plugins.
+Wix offers several options for plugins.
 However, they are all tried and tested.

-The trade-off is basic but sure functionality vs. variant and possibly infinite functionality.
+The trade-off is fundamental, lying between basic functionality and variants, and potentially infinite functionality.

 Wix vs WordPress: Which is the Best Ecommerce Website Builder?